lrusso/VideoMaker/README.md

 voice004.wav, 7.8
 ```

-- The ```input_audio.cfg``` file must contain all the audio files and how many seconds of delay there will be for each audio file.
+- The ```input_gifs.cfg``` file must contain all the gif files that are going to be displayed during the video.
 For example:

 ```
 gif001.gif, 0, 200, 200, 100, 100, 3, 5